 Urban exploration – also known as urbex – involves venturing into abandoned buildings, old industrial sites, and other off-limits places.
 It’s an exciting hobby for many, but it raises a common question: is it actually illegal to do this?
 The short answer is usually not a criminal offence, but it can get you into trouble under civil law, and in some cases it might even lead to criminal charges.

 In this article, we’ll break down the laws around trespassing and urban exploration in the United Kingdom and Ireland.
-We’ll explain when trespassing is just a civil matter, when it crosses into a crime, how the rules differ in Northern Ireland, the Republic of Ireland, Scotland, England, and Wales, and other legal issues like what happens if you’re caught, local bylaws, and taking photographs.
+We’ll explain when trespassing is just a civil matter, when it crosses into a crime, how the rules differ in Northern Ireland, the Republic of Ireland, Scotland, England, and Wales, and other legal issues like what happens if you’re caught, local byelaws, and taking photographs.

 Our goal is to clarify these complex topics in plain English – and keep you out of legal hot water while you explore.